Oilfields Recycling Centre

 Understanding our utility bills and energy usage will go a long way to exercizing energy conservation.
 The www.uachelps.alberta.ca website will be of great help in understanding how your utility bill charges are designed.
 Consumers will find information on Power, Heating and other related topics.
 Included is a Q&A section that covers a variety of questions or concerns about how billing works.

 Efforts in replacing old lighting with new energy efficient lighting will incur the quickest return on investment.
 With the advent of new LED lighting technology, the savings and pay back are even greater.
 Incorporating light sensors in rooms amplifies the savings even more.
 Savings can be as much as 60 to 80% with a return on investment (ROI) as short as 1 year, making the cost of LED replacement economical.
 New designs in sensors will help in not leaving you in the dark, should you just be sitting and reading.
+The easiest way to save on energy costs, turn it off.

 Conserve water!
 Install flow restrictors on all faucets and use low-flow shower devices.
 Do not let the water run wastefully when washing anything.
 Run washing machines and dish washers only when they are full.
 Repair leaky pipes, faucets and toilets right away as the waste adds up quickly.
+A tap that leaks at a rate of 1 or 2 drops every 10 seconds will waste 1,200 litres of water per year.

 Replacing your shower head with a low flow fixture will reduce water use from 9.2 litres flow rate to 1.75 litres.
 Replacing aerators on your bathroom and kitchen fixtures will provide you with similar results.
 By replacing your toilet with a low flow model will reduce water use considerably.
 The washing machine is another high volume user in your home, newer energy efficient front loading models use much less water compared to top loading models.